 Genetically engineered foods are inherently unstable.
 Each insertion of a novel gene, and the accompanying “cassette” of promoters, antibiotic marker systems and vectors, is random.
 GE food producers simply do not know where their genetic “cassette” is being inserted in the food, nor do they know enough about the genetic/chemical makeup of foods to establish a “safe” place for such insertions.
 As a result, each gene insertion into a food amounts to playing food safety “roulette,” with the companies hoping that the new genetic material does not destabilize a safe food and make it hazardous.
 Each genetic insertion creates the added possibility that formerly nontoxic elements in the food could become toxic.

 Potential Risks of GMOs Based on Animal Research

-The Institute for Responsible Technology (IRT) has also put together a list of observed effects of GMOs on animals: (20)
+The IRT also put together a list of observed effects of GMOs on animals:

-- Rats were fed potatoes engineered to produce their own insecticide developed potentially precancerous cell growth in the digestive tract, inhibited development of their brains, livers and testicles, partial atrophy of the liver, enlarged pancreases and intestines and immune system damage.
+- Rats that were fed potatoes engineered to produce their own insecticide developed potentially precancerous cell growth in the digestive tract; inhibited development of their brains, livers and testicles; partial atrophy of the liver; enlarged pancreases and intestines; and immune system damage.

 - Seven out of 20 rats fed the GM Flavr Savr tomato for 28 days developed stomach lesions (bleeding stomachs); another seven of 40 died within two weeks and were replaced in the study.